wintercms/docs/setup-installation.md

 2. **Installer fails on the "Determining dependencies" or "Installing dependencies" step**: Under the hood, the web installer uses Composer to process and install the dependencies necessary to run Winter CMS - note, you *do not* need Composer installed as a CLI tool for this to work.
 This process may require a larger amount of memory to complete - if your environment restricts memory usage for your applications, consider allowing up to 1.5GB of memory temporarily for the installer, then reduce it after the installation is complete.
 The installer will try to do this automatically.

-3. **Installer does not display or function correctly**: The web installer has been built on modern front-end frameworks, and may require the use of a more recent browser version.
+3. **Installer does not display or function correctly**: The web installer has been built on modern frontend frameworks, and may require the use of a more recent browser version.
 Consider installing Mozilla Firefox, Microsoft Edge or Google Chrome and keeping it up-to-date.

 4. **Unable to parse JSON response**: Depending on your internet connection, downloading all the source files may take more time than the [`max_execution_time` PHP configuration value](https://www.php.net/manual/en/info.configuration.php#ini.max-execution-time) allows; causing the download to end with an incomplete file base.
 Modify the PHP configuration to increase this value and try again.